uikit/uikit-site/docs/pages/javascript-utilities.md

 ### scrolledOver

-This function is used to return the percentage value of how an element is currently positioned compared to the viewport.
+TODO: to return the percentage value of how an element is currently positioned compared to the viewport.
 Example: If the element is at the very top of your current viewport, this function will return a value of `0`.
 As soon as the element leaves the viewport, the function now returns a value of `1`.
 If the element is "scrolled over" exactly half of its height, the function returns the value of `0.5`.